Bisher 441 mal gespeichert

 We are home full-time during the summers but during the year we work off-farm until about four each day (M-Th).
 Please be prepared to work on projects solo or with the friend that you bring.
 Even when we are home, you might be weeding or planting while one of us is pruning nearby.
 Some projects we will work on together, some will be you tackling solo.
 We invite workawayers to help weekends with us and take the weekdays off if they want more company.
 We also support people having autonomy during their experience and joining us for a homecooked evening meal after time working in the vineyard and exploring.
 We are very flexible and hope you are as well.
 Before a visit, I will ask you about your goals so we can ensure the alignment of expectations.

 We are excited to be stewards of this land and look forward to sharing the experience.
 It is a bit overwhelming and we look forward to help, good company, and cheer.
 In all stays, please be positive, considerate, communicative, hardworking, easy-going, and drug/drama free.
 We value diversity and request you do the same.
-LGBTQ welcome.
+LGBTQ+ welcome.
+If you use neutral pronouns, we will do our best.
+Be patient with us:).

 Our casita is perfect for couples/pairs due to the work on the farm and the companionship factor.